 - Lemongrass.
 Use fresh lemongrass if possible, and only use the rounded 3-5 inches part of the stem.
 Make sure to chop your lemongrass into fine pieces before pounding to help speed up the paste-making.
 Use frozen lemongrass if fresh ones are not available to you.
 Read more about Lemongrass and how to use it in Thai cuisine.

 - Kaffir lime zest.
-This is the one ingredient you may not be able to find fresh even at some well-stocked Asian markets.
-If you cannot find fresh kaffir limes, try this as a substitute.
-Use one lime zest plus 3-4 Kaffir lime leaves.
+(The fresh kaffir lime peel) This is the one ingredient you may not be able to find fresh, even at some well-stocked Asian stores.
+If you cannot find fresh kaffir limes, try the following as a substitute.
+Use one teaspoon of lime zest plus 3-4 Kaffir lime leaves.
 If you can find key limes, use 3-4 key limes instead of 1 medium-sized lime.
 Key limes have a fragrant profile that is very nice to use as a substitute for kaffir limes.
 Read more about Kaffir limes and leaves and substitute here.

 - Cilantro roots or stems.
-Cilantro roots are commonly sold in Thailand.
+Also called coriander roots are commonly sold in Thailand as a bunch with roots, stems, and leaves.
 They are rare in the US, but the stems are the next best option.
-The largest and lowest part of the stems will do.
+Use the largest and lowest part of the stems and cut them into small pieces for pounding.

 - Shrimp paste.
 I highly recommend Thai shrimp paste for a more authentic taste in your red curry paste.
 The smell is potent, but the paste will add a very deep umami taste to your curry paste.

 - Shallot.
-I don’t recommend substituting purple onions for making curry pastes.
-Shallots are typically available in most grocery stores.
+I don’t recommend substituting red onions for making curry pastes.
+The flavors of shallots are stronger and better.

 - Garlic.
 Garlic is essential in making curry pastes.
 Since a lot of it is used in each batch, here is a trick to help you peel them more easily.
 Smash the garlic cloves with the flat side of a knife or a heavy kitchen tool like a pestle.
 It’s easier to peel off the garlic skin once smashed.